Banca Monte dei Paschi di Siena: Hidden losses and Bank of Italy bailout (2013)

+A very slow recovery (2014–2022)

 In March 2014, BlackRock declared a 5.748 percent stake in the bank (as the bank was still a constituent of stock market indices at that time, such as the FTSE MIB, fund managers held stakes in their index tracking funds, and were required to disclose stakes of 5% or higher).
 In July, the capital increase was completed, of which the banking foundation had just owned 2.500% shares.
-In October, the bank failed the ECB's stress test of major European banks, (first Comprehensive Assessment of the Single Supervisory Mechanism) and was given two weeks to prepare a plan to raise €2.11 billion in capital.
+In October, the bank failed the ECB's stress test of major European banks, (first Comprehensive Assessment of European Banking Supervision) and was given two weeks to prepare a plan to raise €2.11 billion in capital.
 Despite issuing €5 billion in shares just four months earlier, the ECB declared the bank unable to withstand a financial catastrophe.
 Shares proceeded to drop 22%.
 In November, 2014, the bank reported a loss of €1.1497 billion in the 3rd quarter of the year.
 Eventually in 2014 financial year, the bank had a net loss of €5.3429 billion, resulting in the capital increase to be vaporized.
 The Tier 1 capital ratio of the bank was 8.7% as at 31 December 2014.

 On 6 July 2015, following the Greek bailout referendum, trading in Monte dei Paschi shares was suspended after they fell 5.7%.
 Eventually Banca MPS achieved a net profit of €388 million in 2015. but mainly due to the effect of the restatement as a CDS derivative of the Alexandria transaction.
 The CET1 capital ratio of the bank was 12%, mainly due to another capital increase during the year, which the European Central Bank required Banca MPS to have a minimum of 10.75% from 31 December 2016 onward, or 10.2% in the transitional period.
 Moreover, both the gross (34%) and net non-performing loan to total loan ratio (22%) were still higher than the Italian average (18.1% in gross and 10.8% in net at December 2015) and the Italian average itself was higher than the European Union average.

 On 21 January 2016 MPS securitized €1.6 billion performing lease receivables portfolio for a value of €1.4173 billion.
 The bank repurchased €656 million of the securities (tranches B to D) and sold €761.3 million of the securities to the market (tranche A).